prasidhanchan/ClashGuide/README.md

 # Disclaimer

-This content is unofficial and is not endorsed by Supercell.
+This material is unofficial and is not endorsed by Supercell.
 For more information see [Supercell's Fan Content Policy](www.supercell.com/fan-content-policy).